 Well, Brazil can be a bit of a challenge, to say the least.

-We’re not going to lie though – it is an AWESOME destination.
-Beaches, rainforests, crazy cities… It’s definitely going to be an experience for you and your family.
+We’re not going to lie though – it is an awesome destination.
+It’s definitely going to be an experience for you and your family.

 - Basics: you’ll want insect repellent (complete with DEET), anti-malarial medication, sunscreen, and clothes that will cover your children up against critters and the sun.
 Dengue fever and malaria are both present, but mostly in the rainy season from November to March.